-Swimming with large groups of 24-32 foot sharks can be intimidating however they are harmless to people, in fact they can be pretty friendly to swimmers.
+Swimming with large groups of 24-32 foot sharks can be intimidating however they are harmless to people, in fact, they can be pretty friendly to swimmers.
 The guides yelled out that it was time to jump into the water and I slid off the side of the boat plunging into the deep ocean.

 Once the air bubbles cleared from my plunge off the boat, I found myself face to face with a 28-foot whale shark that was making its way right at me.
-The sharks eyes peered at me as he made his way though the water past me.
+The shark’s eyes peered at me as he made his way through the water past me.

 I was snapped out of my awe by our guide as he signaled to the boat to come and pick us up.
 I stumbled back onto the boat in disbelief, was I really just a few feet away from the largest fish in the world?
 Lina was already sitting on the edge of the boat and ready to go.

 Now, the whale shark I swam with was gone but a new one had already replaced it near our boat.
 Lina’s experience was as magical as mine and she had a slower, even larger whale shark swim with her.

 Second Times A Charm- Whale Sharks Mexico

 We ended up with two chances each to swim with the whale sharks and the second chance was as magical as the first.
 That feeling I got jumping into the open water on the first jump didn’t really go away.

 This time, the whale shark was just an arm’s length away and I did my best to swim hard and keep up.
 I quickly found out that no matter how fast I swam the whale shark just did two swings of his tail and was gone.

 That would be my last time in the water on that trip and my experience of swimming with the whale sharks in Cancun would come to an end.
 I guess someone had to limit me, I easily could have spent all day in the water.

 It even took its time with her, swimming slowly next to her as if he was checking her out.
 He swam steady and allowed the experience to unfold.
 We all stared in awe as it swam next to her, lingering for so long it felt like time stood still.

-No surprise, the 2 hour torrent of wave crashing on the return boat trip hardly existed and every person on the boat stared into the distance with a smile on their face while they thought about the magical experience we had just had.
+No surprise, the 2 hour torrent of a wave crashing on the return boat trip hardly existed and every person on the boat stared into the distance with a smile on their face while they thought about the magical experience we had just had.

 Make The Most of Your Whale Sharks Cancun Experience

-We jumped in with GoPro camera on our first dive but found them distracting.
-We wanted to revel in the moment.
+We jumped in with the GoPro camera on our first dive but found them distracting.
+We wanted to revel at the moment.
 We were, after all, in the water with the largest fish in the World.

 So many travelers don’t take the time to really take in the full experience.
 Instead they experience it though a camera lens.
 You can miss so much by being focused on trying to capture the moment.

 You have to jump in as the whale shark makes its way towards you otherwise they will turn and be gone before reaching you.
 This takes a bit of skill by the captain to get into place so you can get the best experience.

 Sometimes you can jump in and miss them, other times you can be right next to them.
 This takes time, for our group of 6 it took around 10 minutes to line up safely, one diver in for about 5-8 minutes, then repeat till it’s your next turn.

 Ready to See the Whale Sharks in Cancun for Yourself?

 Even if the thought of being in open water scares the bejeezus out of you, it is worth it, trust me.
 You can accomplish anything you put your mind to and if this is something you’d love to do, just go for it.

 The Yucatan’s whale shark tourism industry is booming from just a few hundred tourists a year to more than 12,000 annually.
 Unlike other places in the world, the Mexican government strictly monitors swimmers while swimming with the whale sharks.

 Best Time to Swim with Whale Sharks in Cancun

 While the weather in Cancun is pleasant for most months of the year, there are specific times that the whale sharks move into the area during their migration practices.

 June 1st to September 17 is the absolute best time to swim with the whale sharks in Cancun.
-However, July and August are peak season for swimming with the whale sharks and while there may be a few more visitors during this time, you’ll see the larger concentrations so it can be a fair trade off.
+However, July and August are peak season for swimming with the whale sharks and while there may be a few more visitors during this time, you’ll see the larger concentrations so it can be a fair trade-off.

 Rules and Regulations for Swimming with the Whale Sharks in Mexico

-Only one person is allowed in the water with a guide, per boat, while swimming with the whale sharks.
+- Only one person is allowed in the water with a guide, per boat, while swimming with the whale sharks.

-You must enter the water slowly from the boat.
+- You must enter the water slowly from the boat.
 No jumping off the front or back of the boat into the water.

 - No matter what, a life vest is mandatory.

-The boats must keep a minimum distance of 10 meters between the boat and whale sharks.
+- The boats must keep a minimum distance of 10 meters between the boat and whale sharks.

-Swimmers must stay a minimum distance of 2 meters from the whale sharks at all times.
+- Swimmers must stay a minimum distance of 2 meters from the whale sharks at all times.
 This also includes cameras and selfie sticks.

 - Do not feed the fish.

 - Do not take anything out of the sea.

-No use of flash photography.
+- No use of flash photography.

 - You should only use biodegradable sunblock.

-No scuba diving with the whale sharks.
+- No scuba diving with the whale sharks.

 - Do not touch or kick the coral.

 - Do not throw your trash in the sea, you should always take it back with you.

 - All guides must have their SECTUR permit visible at all times and they must be certified for: CPR/First Aid, hold a Tourism Snorkeling Guide Certification, take a Whale Shark Biology Course and understand Group Management in Protected and Unprotected Areas.

-Boats must not exceed the capacity limitations indicated below.
+- Boats must not exceed the capacity limitations indicated below.
 (Captain and Guide are included in the count.)
 25’-6 persons, 26’-7 persons, 27’-8 persons, 28’-9 persons, 29’and over-10 persons.
 Boats over 33’ are not permitted to enter the whale shark area in Cancun, Mexico.

 More Things to Think About- Whale Shark Swimming Cancun

-You should not board tours using diesel engines, the residue harms the whale sharks.
+- You should not board tours using diesel engines, the residue harms the whale sharks.

-We would recommend this adventure for the ages of 14-65.
+- We would recommend this adventure for the ages of 14-65.
 Younger kids may have an unpleasant time due to the rough boat ride.

 - Do not put sunblock on before entering the water.
-Yes, you may have biodegradable sunblock on, however it is still a chemical that can harm the whale sharks.
+Yes, you may have biodegradable sunblock on, however, it is still a chemical that can harm the whale sharks.
 Even biodegradable sunscreens take time to break down.

-Beware of anyone offering you a price below the legal standard or who claims they will allow you to violate the rules above.
+- Beware of anyone offering you a price below the legal standard or who claims they will allow you to violate the rules above.
 You should go with well known and educated tour operators only.

-If you want to swim with the whale sharks in Cancun, make sure you book your tour in advance.
+- If you want to swim with the whale sharks in Cancun, make sure you book your tour in advance.
 In peak season you cannot just walk up to a tour company and book.

 Fun Facts About Whale Sharks

-As we have figured our their endangerment, there have been ongoing and aggressive studies being done to find out more about them and how we can protect them.
+As we have figured out their endangerment, there have been ongoing and aggressive studies being done to find out more about them and how we can protect them.

-In an effort to help educate the public about this fragile species, we want to share some of things we learned about them during our experience in Cancun.
+In an effort to help educate the public about this fragile species, we want to share some of the things we learned about them during our experience in Cancun.